siddharthvaria/Parallel-RMCL/src/README.md

 make			(Makefile uses mpicxx but mpiCC may also work based on mpi library being used)

-./rmcl_mpi --h for command line arguments
+./rmcl_mpi -h for command line arguments

 mpiexec -n # ./rmcl_mpi	COMMAND LINE ARGUMENTS